buermann/introspective_admin/README.md

   end

   register MyModel do
-    # Registering MyModel will set up the index, show, and form configurations for every
-    # attribute and nested association on the model excluding those in MyAdmin.exclude_params,
-    # with links to associated records (if they have ActiveAdmin screens) and permitting
-    # every attribute on the model.

-    # It yields the ActiveAdmin DSL context back, allowing further configuration to be added
+    # It yields the ActiveAdmin DSL context back, allowing further configuration to
-    # here, just as you would normally, to the Admin::MyModelController namespace.
+    # be added here, just as you would normally, to the Admin::MyModelController
+    # namespace.
   end
 end
 ```

+Registering MyModel will set up the index, show, and form configurations for every attribute and nested association on the model excluding those in MyAdmin.exclude_params, with links to associated records (if they have ActiveAdmin screens) and permitting every attribute on the model.

 Customizing select box options for associations is done by adding an
 "options_for_X" class method on the administrated model: